Manuel Hernández-Silva, conductor

 Manuel Hernández-Silva earned his degree from Vienna’s Superior Conservatory (Konservatorium der Stadt Wien) with honours, under Professors Reinhard Schwarz and Georg Mark.
 In his senior year he won the Forum Jünger Künstler Conducting Competition, convened by the Vienna Chamber Orchestra, which he conducted in the Austrian capital’s Konzerthaus.

-He has conducted in several great international festivals, and he is a frequent guest of Spanish and foreign orchestras.
-He has been principal conductor of the Murcia Symphony Orchestra and Córdoba Orchestra in Spain and principal guest conductor of the Simón Bolívar Orchestra of Caracas in Venezuela, with which he worked intensively for over five years.
-He is currently chief conductor and artist director of the Malaga Philharmonic Orchestra and the Navarra Symphony Orchestra.
+Hernández-Silva conducted in several great international festivals, and he is a frequent guest of Spanish and foreign orchestras.
+He has been principal conductor of the Murcia Symphony Orchestra and Córdoba Orchestra in Spain; principal guest conductor of the Simón Bolívar Orchestra of Caracas in Venezuela, with which he worked intensively for over five years, and chief conductor and artistic director of the Malaga Philharmonic Orchestra for the last six seasons, ending with this 2019/20 season.
+He is currently chief conductor and artistic director of the Navarra Symphony Orchestra.

 Some recent highlights are a celebrated Cosí fan tutte at Teatro Cervantes in Málaga or the absolute premiere of Pacho Flores with the Galician Philharmonic that will be released as a recording for the Deutsche Grammophon label; and some important debuts are coming with the Tucson Symphony Orchestra, or the Bohuslav Martinů Philharmonic and the Hradec Králové Philharmonic in his return to the Cesi Krumlov Festival.